philterd/philter/docs/docs/redaction/contexts.md

 There may be times when you want to reset the mappings within a context without deleting the context itself (e.g., at the start of a new project phase):

 1. Click the **Clear** (refresh) icon for the target context.
-2.  **Warning**: This action will permanently delete all existing sensitive-to-redacted mappings.
+2.  **Warning**: This action will permanently delete all existing sensitive-to-redacted mappings and the context's learned disambiguation vectors.
 Future redactions in this context will generate new, different replacement values.
 3. Confirm the action by clicking **Clear**.

 ### Deleting a Context